cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

 <br>

   - improves ux for validators, giving them more flexibility
-  - allows validators to trigger exits and partial withdrawals via their el (0x01) withdrawal credentials (e.g., enabling more trustless staking pool designs)
+  - allows validators to trigger exits and partial withdrawals via their el (`0x01`) withdrawal credentials (e.g., enabling more trustless staking pool designs)
   - these new execution layer exit messages are appended to the el block and then processed by the cl

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e0b79fb2-4665-4ac2-8adf-bf455773df16" width="80%"/>
 </p>

-  - security consideration on fee overpayment: *calls to the system contract require a fee payment defined by the current contract state. overpaid fees are not returned to the caller. it is not generally possible to compute the exact required fee amount ahead of time. using an EOA to request withdrawals will always result in overpayment of fees. there is no way for an EOA to use a wrapper contract to request a withdrawal. and even if a way existed, the gas cost of returning the overage would likely be higher than the overage itself. if requesting withdrawals to an EOA through the system contract is desired, we recommend that users perform transaction simulations to estimate a reasonable fee amount to send.*
+  - security consideration on fee overpayment:
+    - *calls to the system contract require a fee payment defined by the current contract state. overpaid fees are not returned to the caller*
+    - *it is not generally possible to compute the exact required fee amount ahead of time*
+    - *using an eoa to request withdrawals will always result in overpayment of fees*
+    - *there is no way for an eoa to use a wrapper contract to request a withdrawal*
+    - *and even if a way existed, the gas cost of returning the overage would likely be higher than the overage itself*
+    - *if requesting withdrawals to an eoa through the system contract is desired, we recommend that users perform transaction simulations to estimate a reasonable fee amount to send*

 <br>